lcatlett/search_api_pantheon/README.md

 ## Setup

-### Platform Support
+### PLATFORM SUPPORT

 See [Drupal.org for complete documentation on Search API](https://www.drupal.org/node/1250878).
 To configure the connection with Pantheon, perform the following steps on your Dev environment (or a Multidev):

-1. **Enable Solr on your Pantheon site**
+- **Enable Solr on your Pantheon site**

   - Under "Settings" in your Pantheon site dashboard, enable Solr as an add on.
-- This feature is available for sandbox sites as well as paid plans at the Professional level and above.
+    This feature is available for sandbox sites as well as paid plans at the Professional level and above.

-2. **Enable Solr 8 in your pantheon.yml file**
+- **Enable Solr 8 in your pantheon.yml file**

+  - Add the bolded portion to your `pantheon.yml` file (** SYNTAX NOT FINAL; Use pantheon internal YGG instructions until yml support is final and available in prod **):

+    ```yaml
     php_version: 8.1
     database:
       version: 10.4
     drush_version: 10
     search:
       version: 8
+    ```

+    As you promote the code, the `pantheon.yml` file will follow the code through environments enabling the Solr server.
+However you will need to create an index for each environment and ensure the content is indexed after creation.
+Indices are specific to the Solr core with/for which they were created.
+Indices cannot be exported or moved once created.

 ### Core Reloading